Head of Planning

 Amanda has over 20 years’ experience of planning, environmental, compulsory purchase and highways law.
 She is a qualified planner as well as a solicitor and leads the planning team.

+The Planning Law Survey has named Amanda in the national top 20 highest rated planning solicitors for 2018.
 Amanda has acted for a wide range of clients, including private sector developers, national infrastructure providers, residential developers and local authorities.

 Amanda’s planning experience includes planning appeals, heritage legislation, planning enforcement, planning judicial reviews and legal challenges, Development Consent Orders, Section 106 Agreements, Environmental Assessment, Habitat Regulations Assessment and compulsory purchase.
 Examples of planning projects Amanda has dealt with include the following: